1968 Houston Astros season: Rest of July

 Jimmy Wynn blasted his 100th career home run on July 26, deep to center field at the Astrodome, off Frank Linzy of San Francisco.
-Wynn connected in the bottom of the eighth inning for three runs batted in (RBI) to augment the Astros' lead to 4–0.
-Denny Lemaster came within one out of earning a complete game victory, surrendering his only run in the ninth inning, and yielding on 7 hits to San Francisco.
+Wynn became the first player to reach this milestone as a member of the Astros, who won, 4–1.
+Wynn connected during the bottom of the eighth inning for three runs batted in (RBI) to augment the Astros' lead to 4–0.
+Dick Simpson led Houston with three hits while furnishing the first RBI.
+Denny Lemaster, who came within one out of earning the complete game, surrendered his only run in the ninth inning, while scattering 7 hits.